-Depending on your discipline, you should be looking for a specific type of primary sources.
-Sometimes primary sources are documents, accounts, and publications from a particular time period.
+For some disciplines, primary sources are documents, accounts, and publications from a particular time period.
 Things like:

-There are always exceptions to these rules.
-For more information, check out our guide covering primary and secondary sources.
 If you're not sure what kind of primary sources you need, check with your professor for clarification.

 Below are examples of some freely accessible online digital collections from other libraries.